 - Animals are treated like trash, literally.
 We have seen live animals thrown into dumpsters.
 Their deaths are not quick and painless; instead they are subjected to long and drawn-out suffering for days leading up to their violent, terrifying end.

-- Based on our own research, slaughterhouses are violating a variety of city zoning and public health laws that, if properly enforced, would effectively shut them down.
+- Based on our own research, slaughterhouses commonly violate nuisance, sanitation, zoning, environmental and public health laws that, if properly enforced, would effectively shut them down.

 - Local crime rates go up, especially violent crimes, wherever and whenever slaughterhouses open, according to professor of criminology Amy Fitzgerald who discovered a direct link between slaughterhouses and violent crime.

 - Those who believe in human supremacy and dominion are more likely to also hold prejudicial views against other historically oppressed groups, including women and people of color.

 - Workers suffer high rates of PTSD, substance abuse and domestic violence.

 - US meat workers are three times more likely to suffer serious injury than the average American worker.
 Amputations, fractured fingers, second-degree burns and head trauma are among these serious injuries, according to data seen by the Guardian and the Bureau of Investigative Journalism.

 - Property values decline around slaughterhouses and selling and renting properties can become more difficult.

 - Blood, feces and feathers are plastered all over the walls posing a serious public safety and health threat by exposing workers and communities to food-borne illness outbreaks and increased rodent infestation problems.
 Learn more about the conditions we have documented.